FOMUS has many built-in instruments, but you will probably want to modify some of them or define your own.

 Figure 6.53: Inline Instrument Definition

-The same instrument is defined once again, only this time without using a template (i.e., the template
+The same instrument is defined once again, only this time without using a template (i.e., the template parameter is missing).

 Since the definition is not based on a built-in instrument, some essential pieces of information missing in the above examples must be provided